 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Speaking: Talking to others to convey information effectively.

 In 2016, there was an estimated number of 23,500 jobs in the United States for Remote Sensing Scientist or Technologist.
 New jobs are being produced at a rate of 6.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Remote Sensing Scientist or Technologist by 2026.
-Due to new job openings and attrition, there will be an average of 2,000 job openings in this field each year.
+The BLS estimates 2,000 yearly job openings in this field.

 The states with the most job growth for Remote Sensing Scientist or Technologist are Nevada, Nebraska, and New Mexico.
 Watch out if you plan on working in Wyoming, West Virginia, or Tennessee.
 These states have the worst job growth for this type of profession.

 Remote Sensing Scientists and Technologists make between $51,730 and $164,210 a year.